ninlilizi/Nigiri/README.md

 If you need some help, feel free to ask any questions in the [official thread](https://forum.unity.com/threads/segi-fully-dynamic-global-illumination.410310) on Unity forums.

 # Licence
  Nigiri as a whole is CC BY-NC 4.0.
-With select elements as stated below being MIT.
+With select attributions as stated below being MIT.

-# Credits
+# Attributions
 * Sonic Ether for SEGI (https://github.com/sonicether/SEGI)<br>
 * Cat Like Coding for FXAA (https://catlikecoding.com/unity/tutorials/advanced-rendering/fxaa/)<br>
 * Cat Like Coding for Bulk of Spherical Harmics shader (https://catlikecoding.com/unity/tutorials/rendering/part-20/)<br>